VasudhaJha/aws-network-lab/01-vpc-subnet/README.md

 - 1 VPC with a custom CIDR block
 - Multiple subnets distributed across Availability Zones (quantity controlled by num_subnets variable)

-> **Note**: These are private subnets by default.
-Internet access will be configured in the next lab.

 ## Example Usage

 Create a `terraform.tfvars` file: